This post may contain affiliate sales links. Please see my full disclosure policy for details

 This Strawberry Rice Krispie Treat Cake is a fun alternative to a traditional cake.
 Use strawberry marshmallows for the cereal treats and finish with a fresh strawberry buttercream.

-Since my boyfriend’s favorite thing I make is plain old Rice Krispie Treats, I wanted to try making a double tiered cake.
+Since my husband’s favorite thing I make is plain old Rice Krispie Treats, I wanted to try making a double tiered cake.
 As soon as I mentioned adding strawberries into the mix, he wasn’t into it.
 Oh well, more for me!

 I made two large batches of Rice Krispie treats with the Jet-Puffed Strawberry Mallows.
 For the pans, I used two 9” spring form pans and one 6” spring form pan.
 I lined the bottom of the pans with tin foil and sprayed the sides with cooking spray.

 First I filled the 6” pan, (which was 3” tall), all the way up until it was full, and then compressed the rice krispies into the pan.
 If you don’t have these smaller pans, it would also work if you made a pan of 9” by13” Rice Krispies and then cut circles out of them and stacked them up.

 For the second batch, I split it even between the two 9” spring form pans.
 You can get creative and use different pan sizes.
 I wanted my cake to be taller, so I have two layers on the bottom and one thick layer on top.

 Between each layer of Rice Krispie Treat Cakes, I added a layer of strawberry buttercream and then finished the cake off with another thin layer of frosting.
 I didn’t want the frosting to overpower the Rice Krispie Treats.

 For the buttercream, you just need to make a traditional vanilla buttercream and then chop up fresh strawberries into small pieces and toss into the buttercream.
 You can puree them, but I wanted a more rustic looking finish.